 Smack dab in the middle of the Twin Cities, Fort Snelling State Park boasts 18 miles of hiking trails to give you and your buddy those middle-of-nowhere feels without leaving town.
 Be sure to make the trek to Pike Island: A mile and a half of gravel trails will take you to the eastern end, where Spot can dip his toes in the place where the Mississippi and Minnesota rivers meet.
 If your pal wants another view of the park, he can even join you in a rented canoe from the park office.

 Although Minnesotans will insist “there’s no such thing as bad weather,” St. Paul’s Bad Weather Brewing Company begs to differ.
 Here the ales are “untethered and unpredictable” — in other words, perfectly aligned with Minnesota’s fickle forecasts.
-Try the refreshing lemon hibiscus radler (similar to a shandy) while you partake in a game of giant Connect 4 or corn hole on the patio.
-(Bonus points if you can train your dog to fetch stray bags.)
-If the hike made you hungry, you’re in luck: They’ll hook you up with some of Minnesota’s finest food truck fare.
+Try the refreshing lemon hibiscus radler while you partake in a game of giant Connect 4 or corn hole on the patio — bonus points if you can train your dog to fetch stray bags.
+If the hike made you hungry, you’re in luck - they’ll hook you up with some of Minnesota’s finest food truck fare.

 Following your stay, reward yourself with post-adventure libations at Castle Danger Brewery in Two Harbors.
 Sip on seasonal beers—like the fruity, balanced spring Double Crossing IPA—while you and your bestie listen to live music and take in the scenic overlook from the sizeable patio.